-It is facilitated by way of talking on a one to one basis, in a safe, calm, relaxed environment.
-Psychotherapy can assist with psychological and somatic difficulties.
+Psychotherapy is a talking type therapy which takes place on a one to one basis, in a safe, calm, relaxed environment.

 What can Psychotherapy help with?